 The user's physical location is commonly determined by using a large database containing IP to Location data.
 These databases are updated routinely, containing detailed information about each subnet of IP information like the country, region, city, timezone, coordinates, etc. AdGlare is using MaxMind's GeoIP2 City Database - one of the leaders in geolocation technology.

 A commonly used strategy is to let your campaign running for a moment without geotargeting enabled.
-Then, generate a report by country and sort the list by clicks, CTR or conversions (based on your metric of interest).
-Now target only the top 10 best performing countries.
-Your campaign will loose on impressions, but will improve its quality and increases engagement.
+Then, generate a report by country and sort the list by clicks, CTR or conversions, based on your metric of interest.
+Now target only the top X best performing countries.
+The campaign will get less impressions, but will improve CTR and increases engagement.

 Ever seen an ad of MacDonald's on your phone while there's one just around the corner?
 That's hyperlocal targeting in action.
 Some ads even show you the directions on a map to get you there, before your Big Mac get's cold.